microsoftgraph/msgraph-sample-pythondjangoapp/tutorial/add-ms-graph.md

 - The `$select` parameter limits the fields returned for each events to just those the view will actually use.
 - The `$orderby` parameter sorts the results by the date and time they were created, with the most recent item being first.

 Now create a calendar view.
-First change the `from tutorial.graph_helper import get_user` line to the following.
+In `./tutorial/views.py`, first change the `from tutorial.graph_helper import get_user` line to the following.

 ```python
 from tutorial.graph_helper import get_user, get_calendar_events